Financial Aid for International Students in Canada

 International students in Canada may have access to a wide range of financial aid options to assist them with the costs of studying in Canada.
 This CanadaVisa page provides you with an overview of these options.

-International students in Canada may have access to a wide range of financial aid options to assist them with the costs of studying in Canada.
+While international students in Canada do not have the same access to scholarships and bursaries as students who are citizens or permanent residents, they still have access to a wide range of financial aid options to assist them with the costs of studying in Canada.

 Broadly, these options fall into three categories: